Snowshoeing Brockton Point

 20220109_091301

-In addition, you are entering avalanche terrain if you choose to go all the way to Pump Peak.
-The trail along the ski resort is in simple terrain, so you’re probably mostly okay without avalanche equipment, but eventually you will reach a sign with the avalanche danger rating.
-I can’t remember exactly where it is, you do get to the ridge before you hit it, but I think it may be a little bit before Brockton Point.
+As mentioned, you are entering avalanche terrain if you choose to go all the way to Pump Peak.
+The trail along the ski resort is in simple terrain, so you’re probably mostly okay without avalanche equipment if you’re only going to Brockton Point, but eventually you will reach a sign with the avalanche danger rating just before Brockton Point.
 After this point, you are leaving simple terrain and entering challenging terrain, so make sure you are familiar with avalanche hazards and take the proper equipment with you.
 See my post on avalanche safety for more details.

 DSC00146